metalcycling/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: resolution

-    Stores the resolution of the crystal structure.
+    Stores the resolution of the crystal structure, obtained from the ``refine.ls_d_res_high`` data item.
 Set to 0 if no value in loaded mmCIF file.

     Also available as :meth:`GetResolution`.
 May also be modified by :meth:`SetResolution`.

+  .. attribute:: em_resolution

+    Stores the resolution of the EM reconstruction, obtained from the ``em_3d_reconstruction.resolution`` data item.
+Set to 0 if no value in loaded mmCIF file.

+    Also available as :meth:`GetEMResolution`.
+May also be modified by :meth:`SetEMResolution`.

   .. attribute:: r_free